All Stars Snatch Game: Episode

-Ross Mathews is a guest judge.
-The runway category is Latex Eleganza.
+After the contestants present their looks, the judges deliver their critiques, deliberate, and share the results with the group.
 Alaska, Katya, and Phi Phi O'Hara receive positive critiques, and Alaska and Katya as announced as the top two contestants.
 Detox, Roxxxy Andrews, and Tatianna receive negative critiques and are announced as the bottom three contestants.
-Alaska and Katya face off in a lip-sync contest to "Le Freak" (1978) by Chic.
+After the contestants deliberate off stage, Alaska and Katya face off in a lip-sync contest to "Le Freak" (1978) by Chic.
 Alaska wins the lip-sync and decides to eliminate Tatianna from the competition.